Alexjames21/KinoProject/README.md

 Write your own review here: This page is a sub-page of featured, it can be used to write an own review for the selected movie.

-Top Movies: Here, the top movies will be displayed and they can also be rated.
+Top Movies: Here, the top movies will be displayed and they can also be rated if you are logged in.

 About: On the about page, there is some information and pictures about us, the developers of the project.